Join a near you to learn about AI-assisted development in VS Code.

 Walky talky mode

-When using keyboard shortcuts to start voice (⌥⌘V (Windows, Linux Ctrl+Alt+V) or ⌘I (Windows, Linux Ctrl+I)), either in the editor or chat, you can press and hold the keybinding to start the voice recognition.
-When you release the keybinding, voice recognition will stop.
+When using keyboard shortcuts to start voice (⌥⌘V (Windows, Linux Ctrl+Alt+V) or ⌘I (Windows, Linux Ctrl+I)), either in the editor or chat, you can press and hold the keyboard shortcut to start the voice recognition.
+When you release the keyboard shortcut, voice recognition will stop.
 In addition, when used in chat, the prompt will be submitted.

 "Hey Code"